isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int buf[max] = {0};				// better in some situations
     f.read(buf, max);

-When feasible use a library function that is know not to overflow.
+When feasible use a library function that is known not to overflow.
 For example:

     string s;	// s is default initialized to "" cin >> s;	// s expands to hold the string

 Don't consider simple variables that are targets for input operations exceptions to this rule: